top of page

 These are not fitted parameters inside Einstein’s equation; they are the depths required to connect Planck curvature to cosmic curvature.

-Einstein’s 1917 static relations (Λ = 1/a² and Λ c² = 4πGρ) can be read as boundary conditions at the Ψ-accessible face.
-His equations already contain the correct geometric slot for Λ; what was missing in 1917 was a scale-space principle that determines Λ’s value from finite coherence depth, boundary entropy, and information-limited projection.
+Einstein’s static relations (Λ = 1/a² and Λ c² = 4πGρ) can be read as boundary conditions at the Ψ-accessible face.
+His equations already contain the correct geometric slot for Λ; what was missing was a scale-space principle that determines Λ’s value from finite coherence depth, boundary entropy, and information-limited projection.

 Three critical elements were unavailable during Einstein’s lifetime: